XTXTMTXTX/osu-External-ASIO-Sound/README.md

 Low-latency sfx player modified from rustbell's keyasio and [zzhouhe's AsioHookForOsu](https://github.com/zzhouhe/AsioHookForOsu) using ASIO with [FMOD Core](https://www.fmod.com) \(Ver.
 2.01.03\)

+## ⚠Attention!

+**This program will modify osu!'s memory and may lead to a md5 hash error when you sign in.
+Furthermore, it may cause your account banned (no ban has been reported).
+Please use this program offline.
+Or sign in before if you can accept the risk.**

 ## Compile
 Install MinGW and double click Compile.bat